ciaran-g/hierarchical-fc-comparison/README.md

 # sktime-fable-hierarchical forecasting experiement

-Here the plan is to use both a real world dataset (labour) and a synethic data set to compare the hierachical forecasting results from sktime (python) and fable (R).
+Here the plan is to use both a real world dataset (labour) and a synthetic data set to compare the hierachical forecasting results from sktime (python) and fable (R).

-The goal is to compare the sktime **hierarchical** implementation is consistent with the fable one.
+The goal is to ensure the sktime **hierarchical** implementation is consistent with the fable one.
 Therefore we will use a simple and consistent base forecaster across the two libraries.

 #### Environment

+To reproduce the results, the environment can be recreated as follows.

+Please run the python notebooks before the R ones for each experiment :)

 ```
 conda create -n sktime_hier python=3.7 -y
 conda activate sktime_hier